May 06, 2022

 The increase in accessibility for attendees and buyers – and the resulting worldwide exposure it afforded the Indigenous artists showcasing their amazing works – is something the organisers are committed to building on.
-As a result, this year DAAF will again forge a bold new path, inviting artists and visitors to make a triumphant return to Larrakia Country from August 6–8 while expanding the Public Program to a year-round digital series in order to inspire and thrill audiences across Australia and around the globe.
+As a result, this year DAAF will be innovatively reimagined on the digital platform.

 DAAF’s significance to both artists and the public is indisputable.